UgbabeMark/EFS-Filesystem-Deployment/README.md

   **Note: Make directory only in one AZ** (web1) sudo mkdir <filename>

-  ls to see created directory
+  ls to see the created directory

   **Note touch <filename> only in One AZ**(web2)